sib-swiss/intro-bayesian-statistics-training/README.md

 ## Series of talks

-During this course, experts in the field presented state-of-the-art Bayesian methods and their application in the life sciences.
+In the previous iteration of this course (2023), experts in the field presented state-of-the-art Bayesian methods and their application in the life sciences.
 The recordings of their talks and slides can be found below:

 | Speaker      | Talk title | Links to |